Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/aggregated-data-analytics.md

 }
 ```

-This result can be directly used by your data visualization of choice.

 Let's take a look at what this query actually does:

 * Filters the data to a specific team
 * Filters the data to a specific backlog